 a change of deliverability status (1) from Full Capacity Deliverability Status or Partial Capacity Deliverability status to Energy-Only Deliverability Status; (2) from Full Capacity Deliverability Status to Partial Deliverability Status; or (3) to a lower level of Partial Capacity Deliverability Status.

-Section 6.7.2.2 of the Appendix DD allows an Interconnection Customer to modify its Point of Interconnection within ten days of the Phase I Study Results Meeting without a Material Modification Assessment.
+Section 6.7.2.2 of the Appendix DD allows an Interconnection Customer to modify its Point of Interconnection within ten days of the Phase I Study Results Meeting without an MMA.
 Section 6.7.2.2 also states that such changes shall be pursuant to Section 6.7.2.1 of Appendix DD, which states that these changes “may improve the costs and benefits (including reliability) of the interconnection, and the ability of the proposed change to accommodate the Interconnection Request” and must be “acceptable to the Participating TO(s) [and] the CAISO . . ., such acceptance not to be unreasonably withheld.”
 As such, if an Interconnection Customers proposes a timely Point of Interconnection modification request and the CAISO and Participating TO(s) are able to determine that the modification either improves or does not adversely impact the costs and benefits (including reliability) of the interconnection, and the proposed change is able to be accommodated, then the request will be approved.

 For any modification other than these, the Interconnection Customer must first request that the CAISO evaluate whether such a modification is a Material Modification.
 In response to the Interconnection Customer’s request, the CAISO, in coordination with the affected Participating TO(s) and, if applicable, any Affected System Operator, shall evaluate the proposed modification prior to approving it and the CAISO shall inform the Interconnection Customer in writing of whether the modifications would constitute a Material Modification.
-Any change to the POI, except than that specified by the CAISO in an Interconnection Study or otherwise allowed under the CAISO Tariff or Business Practice Manuals (e.g., as provided in Section 6.1.5 below), shall constitute a Material Modification.
+Any change to the POI, except than that specified by the CAISO in an Interconnection Study or otherwise allowed under the CAISO Tariff or BPMs (e.g., as provided in Section 6.1.5 below), shall constitute a Material Modification.

 The Interconnection Customer shall remain eligible for the Phase II Interconnection Study if the modification is reviewed and it is determined not to be a Material Modification.
 If the modification is determined to be a Material Modification and the Interconnection Customer nevertheless intends to implement the change, then the current Interconnection Request must be withdrawn from the applicable study process and the Interconnection Customer may submit a new Interconnection Request in a subsequent Queue Cluster or, if it qualifies, under one of the other study tracks (Independent Study Process or Fast Track Process).